tonton-golio/computational_physics/assets/quantum_optics/text/topic1.md

     =
     \mu_0 \epsilon_0 \frac{\partial \vec{E}}{\partial t}
 $$
-To calcualte left-hand side term, we can use the table.
+To calculate left-hand side term, we can use the table.
 $$
     \vec{\nabla} \times \vec{B}
     =